MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 Stage View is a user interface (UI) component, that allows you to render content in a full screen within Teams or as a new window.

 > [!NOTE]
-> This article is based on  Microsoft Teams JavaScript client SDK version 2.0.x.
-If you are using an earlier version, see [TeamsJS client library](how-to/using-teams-client-library.md) for guidance on the differences between the latest TeamsJS and earlier versions.
+> This article is based on  Microsoft Teams JavaScript client library version 2.0.x.
+If you are using an earlier version, see [TeamsJS](how-to/using-teams-client-library.md) for guidance on the differences between the latest TeamsJS and earlier versions.

 <!--It allows users to maintain their context within their new window experience while continuing  group chat conversation. <br> Developers have to enable Tab link Unfurling for their app to get Stage View update for free.
 Users are still able to pin the app content as a tab.
 It's a new entry point to pinning app content but it will not change the existing functionality of tabs or pinning.